Skip to main content

 FEM Gearbox Casings

-The following tutorial will demonstrate the import and positioning of an FEM gearbox casing using an example single-stage industrial gearbox.
-Afterward, the reduced stiffness matrix will be determined and the resulting component deformation will be calculated and displayed.
+The following tutorial demonstrates the process for importing and positioning FEM gearbox casings using an example single-stage industrial gearbox.
+It also covers determining the stiffness matrix as well as calculating and displaying the resulting component deformation.

 000_Single_Stage_Industrial_Gear_Unit.PNG

-The following files are required to follow along with this tutorial in the FVA-Workbench:
+The following files are needed to follow along with this tutorial in the FVA-Workbench:

 Gearbox model